Download the best applications for activism, social good, and social justice.

 Doing good is quite literally at our fingertips.

 Here at Good Good Good, we know that sometimes the littlest efforts add up to effect big change.
-These iPhone, Android, and desktop apps offer simple, quick, and convenient ways to take action in your everyday life — to make goodness a little more accessible for you, for others, and for the planet.
+These iPhone, Android, and desktop apps offer simple, quick, and convenient ways to help people, causes, and society in your everyday life.
+Use these apps to make goodness a little more accessible for you, for others, and for the planet.

-Learn more about the creative apps that brilliant teams have created and get started downloading your favorites today:
+Learn more about these creative and impactful apps and get started downloading your favorites today:

 Be My Eyes is a free app that connects people who are blind or experience low-vision with sighted volunteers for visual assistance through a live video call.